 Okay, my friends had told me that I would like this a lot better than Looking for Alaska, which I quite strongly disliked.
 There was a lot of talk about Paper Towns being the better choice if someone didn't like Looking for Alaska, so I thought that it was a pretty good idea to pick this up after finishing Cress.

 When I started this, I was intrigued.
 Then after a chapter or two, I slowly began to dislike the book.
 Certain characters repulsed me entirely and the way they conducted themselves absolutely disgusted me.
 I mean, I completely understood that this was supposed to be based in high school, and many high schoolers can be lewd, perverted, and entirely driven by sex and hormones, but this was ridiculous.
-The fact that two teenaged boys were more obsessed with the breasts of a girl and what her body looks and feels like, it made me cringe.
+The fact that two teenage boys were more obsessed with the breasts of a girl and what her body looks and feels like, made me cringe.